 Flexible partial dentures work best when two or more teeth are missing in the same area of the mouth.
 They form a bridge between teeth that ensures the remaining teeth don’t become misaligned and fill the empty space where your teeth once were.
 If you’re missing many teeth, a flexible partial denture may not be the best option for you.

-Because the support of a flexible partial denture is based off of your remaining teeth, they’re also likely to be less effective if you will be losing more teeth in the immediate future.
+Because the support of a flexible partial denture is based on your remaining teeth, they’re also likely to be less effective if you will be losing more teeth in the immediate future.
 The flexibility comes from the material that they are made out of, so to get the best results, your remaining teeth should remain in place during the duration that you wear them.

-For this reason, you should carefully consider whether flexible partial dentures are the right choice for the long-run.
+For this reason, you should carefully consider whether flexible partial dentures are the right choice for the long run.
 For a single missing tooth or several missing teeth that are unrelated to underlying diseases, flexible partial dentures are a fantastic option.
 However, for those with gum disease that might progressively take away other teeth in your mouth, other options with greater customizability may be ideal.

 Ordering dentures online through a service like Dental Lab Direct can help ensure you get the best price for flexible partial dentures.
 However, if you expect to lose teeth, consider options like acrylic partial dentures or clear Essix retainers.
 These have enhanced customizability that may be better options for your smile.